STFC-ICD-Research-and-Design/supermusr-data-pipeline/trace-to-events/README.md

 -  `help`:         Print this message or the help of the given subcommand(s)

 ### Constant Phase Discriminator:
-`trace-to-events --broker <BROKER> constant-phase-discriminator --threshold-trigger <THRESHOLD_TRIGGER>`
+`trace-to-events --broker <BROKER> constant-phase-discriminator --threshold <THRESHOLD>`
 ```
-      --threshold-trigger <THRESHOLD_TRIGGER>
-          constant phase threshold for detecting muon events, use format (threshold,duration,cool_down).
-  -h, --help
-          Print help
+      --threshold <THRESHOLD>  If the detector is armed, an event is registered when the trace passes this value for the given duration
+      --duration <DURATION>    The duration, in samples, that the trace must exceed the threshold for [default: 1]
+      --cool-off <COOL_OFF>    After an event is registered, the detector disarms for this many samples [default: 0]
 ```
-A threshold is given by a triple of the form "threshold,duration,cool_down", threshold is the real threshold value, duration is how long the signal should be beyond the threshold to trigger an event (should be positive), and cool_down is how long before another detection can be found (should be non-negative).
+Threshold is the real threshold value, duration is how long the signal should be beyond the threshold to trigger an event (should be positive), and cool_down is how long before another detection can be found (should be non-negative).

 ### Advanced Muon Detector:
 `trace-to-events --broker <BROKER> advanced-muon-detector [OPTIONS] --baseline-length <BASELINE_LENGTH> --smoothing-window-size <SMOOTHING_WINDOW_SIZE> --muon-onset <MUON_ONSET> --muon-fall <MUON_FALL> --muon-termination <MUON_TERMINATION>`